Binance VS Poloniex: Crypto Exchange Comparison

 IMPORTANT: As of Nov 1 2019, Poloniex is no longer available for trading for U.S. Customers!

 Today, we’re dealing with two rival exchanges – Binance and Poloniex.
-Although Poloniex used to be among the top platforms for crypto trading, recent bugs and their show of negligence towards their customers have brought the platform down on the lists.
+Although Poloniex used to be among the top platforms for cryptocurrency trading, recent bugs and their show of negligence towards their customers have brought the platform down on the lists.
 Binance, on the other hand, seems to enjoy a peak in its popularity among traders.
 Let’s find out why!

 About the Exchanges

-Binance is a recently developed crypto exchange platform, founded in 2017 in Shanghai, China.
+Binance is a recently developed Bitcoin exchange and trading platform, founded in 2017 in Shanghai, China.
 Not very long after, the company relocated its headquarters to Japan, due to regulatory issues.
 This country proved to be even less crypto-friendly, with the Japanese Financial Service Authority (JFSA) constantly breathing down Binance neck.
 The founder Changpeng Zhao, a Chinese national better known as CZ, transferred the company to Malta where they’ve settled down for good.

 Malta is considered to have one of the best regulatory laws for crypto trading.
 Over there, Binance is regulated and complies with the recently enacted Virtual Financial Assets (VFA) Acts by the Maltese government.
 Apart from that, it hasn’t been registered with any other legislative boards.
 This doesn’t make the platform any less reliable since it adheres to anti-money laundering regulations and employs safety precautions for which it has won the trust of its target audience.

 CZ, the driving force behind the team of experts hired at Binance, is an experienced marketer who used to work for Blockchain.info on various projects from the crypto industry.
 He also did a great job as a chief technological officer at OKCoin.
 This gave him the confidence to launch a crypto exchange on his own.